Data Privacy and Cookies Policy

 1.3.
 We may collect, use and store PI about you through our interactions with you, as described in this data privacy and cookies policy and as may be further described when we collect data from you for our services.
-Any of our product or services-specific privacy policies – as published by us in relation to our such product(s) or service(s) – overrides this general privacy and cookies policy as more specifically explained in our product/services-specific policies.
+Any of our product or service-specific privacy policies – as published by us in relation to our such product(s) or service(s) – override this general privacy and cookies policy as more specifically explained in our product/service-specific policies.

 1.4.
 This policy is to help you understand how and why we collect PI about you and what we do with that information.
 It may be amended from time to time without prior notice. you are advised to check our website (www.7linternational.com) regularly for any amendments.
 Amendments however will not be made retrospectively.

 2. Who are we?